Family Card

 Introduction

-If you love puzzles, that’s genealogy, the most incredibly large and complex puzzle ever imagined!
+If you love puzzles, that’s genealogy, the most incredibly large and complex puzzle ever!

-You’re not only looking for WHO people were, but WHERE they were and even WHEN they were.
+You’re not only looking for WHO people were and WHERE they were but also WHEN they were.

-As a genealogist, you try to imagine an ancestor’s life.
-You try to get into their minds to discover how they lived and what their world was really like.
-You build their story one clue at a time.
+You try to imagine an ancestor’s life and get into their mind to discover how they lived and what their world was really like.

-My Great Grandparents James and Mary (Hurt) Johnson’s 55th wedding anniversary in 1940 at Pueblo, Colorado’s City Park.
+My Great Grandparents, James and Mary (Hurt) Johnson’s 55th wedding anniversary in 1940 at Pueblo, Colorado’s City Park.
 The headline on the back of this page reads “SPREAD OF WAR SEEMS MORE IMMINENT.”
-In this photograph are many Grandparents, Great Grandparents, 2nd Great Grandparents, and possibly even 3rd Great Grandparents.
-If you have this photograph please email me.
-Also, if you recognize the children in this photograph, tell me their names.
+In this photograph are many Grandparents, Great Grandparents, 2G Grandparents, and possibly even 3G Grandparents.
+If you have this photograph, I would love a copy.
+Email me.
+Also, if you recognize the children in this photograph, send their names.
 I know the boy with blond hair on the left end is Doyle Johnson, but the other 12 are unknown.
-These children were all born in the late 1920s or 1930s
+These children were all born in the late 1920s or 1930s.

-Toward the bottom of this page is a list of the many Grandfathers from the Johnson, Hurt, and the 2 distinct Ryan lines involved in many early American events from the French & Indian War up to the Civil War.
-They are listed along with their relationship to the Baby Boomer generation.
+At the middle of this page, below, Ancestors at War, is a list of the many Grandfathers from the Johnson, Hurt, and the 2 distinct Ryan lines from the Revolution to the Civil War, which is just a sample of some of our heritage.

 Our family has been involved with American history since the very beginning!

-L to R: Gene Johnson, Madeline (Johnson) Barnett, Doyle Johnson, Grandmother Roea “Roy” (Ryan) Johnson, Buddy Johnson, Shirley (Johnson) Schrank, and Grandfather Bill Johnson.
+L to R: Gene Johnson, Madeline (Johnson) Barnett, Doyle Johnson, Grandmother Roea “Roy” (Ryan) Johnson, Buddy Johnson, Shirley (Johnson) Schrank, and Grandfather William Henry “Bill” Johnson.

-Because of a major software update, at the very bottom of this page under “Contents” are clickable lists that make finding different ancestor groups easy to access.
+At the bottom of this page, Contents are clickable lists that make finding different ancestor groups easier to access.
 These groups are:

 Home